Route 3 - Develop Strategy - Initial Opportunity Assessment

 The assessment of high-level opportunities should be carried out in conjunction with the Sustainable Procurement Test previously identified for the requirement.

 A Blank Best Value Triangle document is provided for your use.
 Alternatively you may wish to use the tabled version of the triangle.
-Sustainability Opportunities and the scope to include community benefits and fair working practices must also be captured for inclusion in your strategy.
+Any economic, social and environmental Sustainability Opportunities e.g. the scope to include community benefits and fair working practices, must also be captured for inclusion in your strategy.

 This exercise should be proportionate to the complexity of your requirement and you are not always expected to address every aspect of the best value triangle.